Achieve Academic Excellence with Our Verified Work Report Service Read more >

 Start live chat now

 The author also holds the idea that those against reconsideration of MDLA should focus on the idea of helping young people to behave maturely and responsibly when it concerns drinking.
 At the age of 18people are allowed to drive, vote, marry, carry weapons, and join the Armed Forces.
-If they are accountable enough for these actions then it will not be hard for them to make responsible decisions when it comes to drinking.
-One should be realistic enough to know that reckless driving due to drinking does not stop at the 21st birthday; it occurs across all ages and young people should not be punished for that through the punitive MDLA.
-The state should invest in safer technologies for use on the roads to reduce fatalities, but not through introducing higher drinking legal age.
+If they are accountable enough for these actions, it will not be hard for them to make responsible decisions regarding drinking.
+One should be realistic enough to know that reckless driving due to drinking does not stop at the 21st birthday; it occurs across all ages, and young people should not be punished for that through the punitive MDLA.
+The state should invest in safer technologies for use on the roads to reduce fatalities, but not through introducing a higher drinking legal age.

 scroll to top call us